willdz90/marveldcu/README.md

 * For the deploy, it is necesary to make with the node 16.x version, this because when you try to deploy the project with a high version you must consider the follow "Node.js version 16.x has reached End-of-Life.
 Deployments created on or after 2023-08-15 will fail to build.
 Please set Node.js Version to 18.x in your Project Settings to use Node.js 18."

-For the next steps check the https://developer.marvel.com/docs API website it contains the information about authorizations and querys that are available to do in the project.
+For the next steps check the https://developer.marvel.com/docs API website it contains the information about authorizations and querys that are available for the project.

-Once you give a check to the API's doc consider to use an converter to get the REACT_APP_HASH because this is a combo of the API key in the md5 format.
+Once you give a check to the API's doc consider to use an converter to get the REACT_APP_HASH because this is a combo of the API key and a TS in md5 format.

-And that will be to continue with the installation of the project, Enjoy it, and I will be attend for any recommendations of bugs into it.
+And that will be all for now, to continue with the installation of the project, Enjoy it, and I will be attend for any recommendations of bugs into it.

 Happy Coding.
 Greetings!